HRO0806/Regex-tutorial/README.md

 # Regex Tutorial Starter Code

 This is a introduction to Regex tutorial.
 It teaches you the basics by finding a hex value.
+I break down how each

 This tutorial should act as a nice introduction to Regex.
 It uses a fairly simple Regex (it finds a hex-value) to acomplish this.
 I hope you enjoy my introduction tutorial.